a1nouru/impala-fleet-manager/FLAGGED_REPORTS_FEATURE.md

 # Flagged Reports Feature

 ## Overview
-The Royal Express Fleet Manager now automatically flags daily reports that require management attention and forces users to provide explanations for these situations.
+The Impala Express Fleet Manager now automatically flags daily reports that require management attention and forces users to provide explanations for these situations.

 ## Flagging Criteria
 A daily report is automatically flagged if it meets **any** of the following conditions: